Stuycs-K/project03-final-9-ayushina-kaushald/DEVLOG.md

 Server checks if its the player turn before reading word from client (20 mins) Start add shared memory/file (10 mins)

+### 2024-01-11 - Brief description
+Server sets up and removes shared memory (15 mins) Changed the buffer size of read/write but there is an issue (15 mins) Fixed read/write buffer size bug (10 mins)
+Tried to fix issue getting shared memory, added debug print function (20 mins)

+### 2024-01-12 - Brief description
+Fixed shared memory and queue on the server so it only reads from the client when it is their turn (30 mins)

 ## Dean Kaushal

 ### 2024-01-02 - Brief description